 Hermit crab tanks benefit from fake and live plants; tropical plants and moss will thrive.
 When choosing live varieties of plants, ensure they grow vertically and don’t have a thick root system.

 Options include air plants, spider plants, sprouting plants, loose-leaf lettuce, pothos, and various varieties of moss.
 Ensure the plants you select can handle humid and warm environments.

 Once inside the tank, live plants will be trampled, munched on, and picked at by hermit crabs.
 If you don’t want the flora destroyed, artificial plants are recommended.

-All synthetic plants should be made of thick material that hermit crab pinchers can’t work through.
-Alternatively, you can cycle out your live plants to give roughed-up plants a chance to recover.
+All synthetic plants should be thick material hermit crab pinchers can’t work through.
+Alternatively, you can cycle out live plants to allow roughed-up plants to recover.